dhfbk/rambleon/README.md

 Requirements:
-This script requires `KafNafParserPy` and `SPARQLWrapper` python modules.
+This script requires the `KafNafParserPy` and `SPARQLWrapper` python modules.
 To install them:
 ```
 sudo easy_install pip